Parties With Kids is your complete guide to planning your kids party. More info found here, or click to buy!

 When bubs was born, by pure coincidence he received a number of lovely gifts that all had rockets and space themed decorations on them.
 A gorgeous towel set from a friend, a warm sleeping sack from an aunt and a beautiful hand made quilt for his cot from another lovely friend.
 So choosing a theme for his 1st birthday party was very easy – Space!
 (I have listed other ideas for children’s first birthday parties, which can be found towards the end of the post.
 Click here to go straight to the list. )

 The gorgeous drawings on the invitation and the lolly bags are by Kate and I bought them from Pickleberry Pop (Digi Scrapbooking).
 Kate has some gorgeous lay outs, frames, words, designs and characters.
-You can see them all here.
+You can see them all here – EDIT – They are no longer available from this site.

 As his birthday fell in school holidays, even though I only invited a few families, there was still plenty of children to make it a lovely festive occasion.
 At this age, no games are required, so I just worked on making the space available enticing for little ones.